go-barbarians/barbarian-hive/readme.md

 The image includes support for the following Hive features:
 - An initpod to launch Hive LLAP daemons (low latency analytics processing aka live long and process) on the cluster
+- An initpod to wait for the Hive LLAPd service to come up
 - Apache Tez execution engine

+## Still to do

 - Support for dedicated Metastore and Apache Ranger will follow